 Our house was built in 1992 by members of the Catholic Church and served as a boarding school for girls for 21 years.
 As it was no longer in use as of 2013, I contacted the church administration in January 2015 for the first time, and asked them whether they were interested in selling the building.
 It was not easy to convince them that the house would be in good hands with us, since we are not Christians.
 However, as no one else was interested in buying it, the purchase contract was finally concluded in April 2015, for a price of $100,000.
 The living space of about 350 square meters – or roughly 4,000 square feet – is divided into seven rooms, with three bathrooms and a kitchen.
 One room serves as a workshop, we are using three rooms ourselves, and three guest rooms are available for our visitors.

 First and foremost, I bought the house to give future residents of Finca Bayano the opportunity to live here temporarily until they have their house built at Finca Bayano.
-In the spring of 2018 we expect the first resident to do so.
-The construction of two more houses is planned to begin this year.

 As soon as I have finished building my own home for my small family at Finca Bayano, the house can be divided into several apartments.
 There is ample space for about five parties to live at the house.
 Panamanian building regulations are very uncomplicated and the garden, with its 5,000 square meters, is large enough to produce food for ten people.